Drought-Tolerant Perennial Flowers For Dry Gardens

 There are several types of Sedum that are particularly well-suited for drought-tolerance, including Sedum reflexum (also known as stonecrop), Sedum spurium (also known as dragon's blood), and Sedum acre (also known as goldmoss).
 These plants vary in size, with some growing as low groundcovers and others reaching heights of up to 2 feet.

-See drought-tolerant Sedum varieties
+Drought-tolerant Sedum varieties

 Daylily